mrlegowatch/JSON-to-Swift-Converter/README.md

 # JSON-to-Swift-Converter
-An Xcode 8 editor extension to convert JSON format to Swift code
+An Xcode 8 editor extension to convert JSON format to Swift code.

 ## Description
 This is a lightweight naïve implementation for converting JSON-formatted text into Swift code.
 The JSON-formatted text structure and types are interpreted, and code is generated.